 Sciatic and Lumbar Pain

 Sciatic and lumbar pain can occur as a result of many different conditions pertaining to the lower back.
 Typically, sciatic pain occurs on one side of the lower body, and often times the pain is present from the lower back, through the thigh, and down the leg.
 The sciatic nerve reaches from the lower back all the way to the toes, and depending on where the nerve is being pinched, a person’s pain can be felt from the toes to the lower back.
 Still, pain affects everybody differently, so sciatic and lumbago pain can be excruciating, or it can be light and sporadic, yet the pain and conditions always have the potential of getting worse over time if not treated properly.
 Acute pain from sciatic and lumbago pain may happen initially, but chronic conditions will eventually arise from lack of attention or improper treatment.
-At Calmare Of Arizona in Gold Canyon AZ, we fully understand how the nerves in the lower back work, and we know how to treat you, so you can feel better now and in the long-run.
+At Calmare Of Arizona in Chandler AZ, we fully understand how the nerves in the lower back work, and we know how to treat you, so you can feel better now and in the long-run.

 How Does Calmare Of Arizona Assess Sciatic and Lumbar Pain?